Maprunner/hertsway/src/posts/leg-12-bovingdon-kings-langley.md

 ---
 title: Leg 12 Bovingdon to Kings Langley
-excerpt: 'In which we '
+excerpt: 'In which we misplace a pond and find a marina'
 name: leg12
 image: leg12-canal-m25.jpg
 date: 2020-11-22